PBara7a/rustychain/README.md

   - What are the roles of nonce and difficulty when mining a block
   - How to prevent difficulty jumps
   - How binary hashes allow superior accuracy in difficulty adjustments, when compared with hex hashes (SHA-256: hex=64 chars, binary=256 bits)
-- Exposed me to some different modules (crypto, hex-to-binary)
+- I was also exposed to some different modules (crypto, hex-to-binary)